Illinois Compiled Statutes

 Handicapped Act, of the availability of assistance in marking the ballot,

-procedures for voting by absentee ballot, and procedures for voting
+procedures for voting by vote by mail ballot, and procedures for voting

 early by personal appearance.